OpenChatGit/OpenChat/README.md

 - **View/rename/delete chats**: Hover a conversation in the sidebar for actions.
 Deletion asks for confirmation.
 - **Model selection**: Open the main title dropdown, choose Ollama, and pick an available local model.

+### Reasoning vs. Non-Reasoning
+- If a reasoning model is selected, streaming runs via `stream_reasoning.js`:
+  - Live reasoning appears in a dropdown while generating.
+  - Final answer renders instantly (no typewriter) once `[FINAL]`/`</think>`/heading is detected.
+- For standard models, streaming uses `stream_simple.js` with fast typewriter (10 ms/char).

 ## Configuration
 - Selected Ollama model is saved in `localStorage` and restored between sessions.
-- The app runs in dark mode by default; light theme variables are present in `styles.css`.
+- Dark mode by default; light theme variables live in `styles.css`.

+## Websearch status
+- Websearch is temporarily disabled to reduce hallucination risk.
+Features relying on it (web citations, enrichment) are inactive for now.

 ## Changelog